lukensmall/pkg_ping/README.md

 It immediately does pledge("stdio proc exec", NULL)

-It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file. compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() is used.
+It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file. compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() is updated throughout.
 This program works on OpenBSD versions 6.1 - 6.3 as of this writing.

 It uses several commandline options: